 So, is Epoxy Grout really worth it?

 In my opinion, yes!
 I have used epoxy grout in my own kitchen and have found that it definitely stands up exceptionally well to splashing and dirt.
-I have found it to be very easy to keep clean – I only ever need to use a damp cloth to give it a quick wipe down and that’s pretty much it!
-I have not experienced any discolouration, warping or cracking of the product – it looks just like new five years on after we installed our kitchen.
+I have found it to be very easy to keep clean – I only ever need to use a damp cloth to give it a quick wipe down and that’s pretty much it.
+I have not experienced any discolouration, staining, warping or cracking of the product – it looks just like new six years on after we installed our kitchen.

-In general, you will find that epoxy grout is well worth the additional price, more than making up for it in terms of saving on regular sealing as well as allowing for an extremely low maintenance option in the home that will not have you spending hours crawling around cleaning grout with a toothbrush!
+In general, you will find that epoxy grout for tiles is well worth the additional price, more than making up for it in terms of saving on regular sealing as well as allowing for an extremely low maintenance option in the home that will not have you spending hours crawling around cleaning grout with a toothbrush!